MinecraftForge/Documentation/docs/forgedev/index.md

 ### IntelliJ IDEA

 JetBrains' flagship IDE comes with great integrated support for [Gradle](https://www.gradle.org), Forge's build system of choice.
-Due to some peculiarities of Minecraft mod development, however, there are some additional steps required to get everything to work properly.
+Due to some peculiarities of Minecraft mod development, however, there are additional steps required to get everything to work properly.

-If you're more of a visual person, our community's very own cpw has uploaded [a video](https://www.youtube.com/watch?v=yanCpy8p2ZE) explaining very similar steps which will also lead to a working setup.
+If you're more of a visual person, cpw has uploaded [a video](https://www.youtube.com/watch?v=yanCpy8p2ZE) explaining very similar steps which will also lead to a working setup.

 !!!
 Note
     These steps will only work reliably from IDEA version 2016 onwards.
 Older versions didn't have the appropriate Gradle support and did not support Forge development workspaces.